pradeeppaikateel/assignment/README.md

 ## Steps to run the code
 There are three containers in total that host the whole framework on docker.
 Each for spark, postgresql and pgadmin4.
+The spark configuration is run as with one master and 3 workers all running on bitnami/spark images to simulate a cluster
 ### Requirements
 - Docker
 - Docker Compose